-When God instructed him concerning his son, even in his old age, he believed and God blessed him for it.
-When God asked him to sacrifice that son, Abraham believed God would still make a way and He did, God then formed a nation through that heritage of faith.
+When God instructed Abraham concerning his son, even in his old age he believed and God blessed him for it.
+When God asked him to sacrifice his son, Abraham believed God would still make a way and God did.
+God formed a nation through the heritage of Abraham’s faith.

 Genesis 26:5 “because Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”

 What possible laws did Abraham keep?
 The Moral law wasn’t given for another 430 years.
 Up until the covenant with Moses, the Noahic covenant was commonly known.
 It was a reflection of the future Mosaic law and still indicated an expectation of righteousness for man to attain to, a righteousness that radiated the nature of God.

 The Noahic covenant [Genesis 8-9] applies to the whole of humankind.
 In this covenant with God: